slime-io/slime/README.md

         seconds: 1
       quota: "3"
 ```
-####  ratelimit based on monitoring
+####  Adaptive ratelimit based on metrics

-The monitoring information entry can be configured in `condition`.
+The metrics information entry can be configured in `condition`.
 For example, if the current limit is triggered when the cpu exceeds 300ms, the following configuration can be performed:

 ```yaml
 apiVersion: microservice.netease.com/v1alpha1